Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Main results and related literature

-{\bf Structure of the Paper:} In Section \ref{sec.orlicz}, we start with the announced top-down construction of robust Orlicz spaces and discuss its basic properties.
-We derive equivalent conditions for a robust Orlicz space to coincide with a robust multiplicatively penalised $L^1$-space, cf.\ Theorem \ref{thm:L1}, and show that every separable subspace of $L^\Phi(\CP)$ is order-isomorphic to a sublattice of $L^1(\P^*)$ for a suitable probability measure $\P^*$ (Theorem \ref{thm.main}).
-We further provide sufficient conditions for the equality $L^\Phi(\CP)=\mf L^\Phi(\CP)$ to be valid, see Proposition \ref{prop:equality} and Theorem \ref{thm:equality}.
+{\bf Structure of the Paper:} {The paper unfolds as follows.
+In Section \ref{sec.orlicz}, we study of the top-down approach to robust Orlicz spaces and discuss its basic properties.
+We derive equivalent conditions for a robust Orlicz space to coincide with a robust multiplicatively penalised $L^1$-space (Theorem \ref{thm:L1}), and show that every separable subspace of $L^\Phi(\CP)$ is order isomorphic to a sublattice of $L^1(\P^*)$ for a suitable probability measure $\P^*$ (Theorem \ref{thm.main}).
+Section~\ref{sec:alternative} further provides sufficient conditions for the equality $L^\Phi(\CP)=\mf L^\Phi(\CP)$.
 In Section \ref{sec.completion}, we consider sublattices of $L^\Phi(\CP)$.
 Theorem \ref{thm.super}, Proposition \ref{prop:equivalences0}, and Proposition \ref{prop:equivalences} provide a set of equivalent conditions for the Dedekind $\sigma$-completeness of sublattices of $L^\Phi(\CP)$.
 In particular, we prove that separability together with Dedekind $\sigma$-completeness for \textit{any} generating sublattice already implies the dominatedness of the set of priors $\CP$.
-We further give, in special yet relevant cases, an explicit description of the dual space of sublattices of $L^\Phi(\CP)$, see Proposition~\ref{lem:representation0}.
-In Section \ref{sec.applications}, we discuss applications and implications of the results obtained in Section \ref{sec.orlicz} and Section \ref{sec.completion} to the field of robust finance.
-In particular, we discuss the relation to aggregating variational preferences, regular pricing rules, and implications for option spanning, arbitrage theory, and the $G$-Framework.
-The proofs of Section \ref{sec.orlicz} can be found in the Appendix \ref{app.A}, the proofs of Section \ref{sec.completion} are collected in the Appendix \ref{app.B}, and the proofs of Section \ref{sec.applications} are collected in the Appendix \ref{app.C}.\\
+In special yet relevant cases, we give an explicit description of the dual space of sublattices of $L^\Phi(\CP)$ (Proposition~\ref{lem:representation0}).
+In Section \ref{sec.applications}, we discuss the applications of these theoretical results to robust finance already anticipated in Section~\ref{main results and related}.
+Section \ref{sec.conclusion} concludes.
+All proofs are relegated to the Appendices~\ref{app.A}--\ref{app.C}.}

 {\bf Notation:} For a set $S\neq\emptyset$ and a function $f\colon S\to(-\infty,\infty]$, the \emph{effective domain} of $f$ will be denoted by $\dom(f):=\{s\in S\mid f(s)<\infty\}$.
-For a normed vector space $\CH$ we denote by $\CH^*$ its dual space and by $\|\cdot\|_{\CH^*}$ the operator norm.
+For a normed vector space $(\CH,\Norm)$ we denote by $\CH^*$ its dual space and by $\Norm_{\CH^*}$ the operator norm.

 Throughout, we consider a measurable space $(\Omega,\CF)$ and a nonempty set $\CP$ of probability measures $\P$ on $(\Omega,\CF)$.
 The latter give rise to an equivalence relation on the real vector space $\CL^0(\Omega,\CF)$ of all real-valued random variables on $(\Omega,\CF)$: